 The most dangerous asbestos fibres are the amphiboles, i.e. crocidolite (blue asbestos), amosite (brown or grey asbestos) and tremolite (a contaminant almost invariably present in commercially used chrysotile).

 The amphiboles have a needle-like structure which helps them penetrate the lungs and damage the cells.
 They persist in the lungs for many years, many of them permanently.
-That is why disease can appear many years after exposure to asbestos.
+That is why the disease can appear many years after exposure to asbestos.

 Chrysotile (white asbestos) fibres are curly and flexible.
-After being inhaled they penetrate less readily to the periphery of lung and are cleared more rapidly because they are more soluble and easily broken up by the body’s natural defences.
+After being inhaled they penetrate less readily to the periphery of the lung and are cleared more rapidly because they are more soluble and easily broken up by the body’s natural defences.